RussBaz/WebFrame/README.md

         // Reading it will still return the content type of the request serv.ContentType <- "text/plain"

+        // This exception was already registered in the module
-        if items |> List.contains itemName then
+        // and it will be automatically handled if items |> List.contains itemName then raise ( ItemAlreadyExistsException itemName )

-            serv.StatusCode <- 409
-            printfn $"Item {itemName} already exists"
-        else
+        if itemName = "coffee" then raise TeapotException

         serv.StatusCode <- 201
         printfn $"Faking a successful addition of a new item {itemName}"

         serv.EndResponse ()

     let app = App argv